goldfire/democracy.js/README.md

   timeout: 3000, // How long a peer must go without sending a `hello` to be considered down.
   source: '0.0.0.0:12345', // The IP and port to listen to (usually the local IP).
   peers: [], // The other servers/ports you want to communicate with (can be on the same or different server).
-  weight: Math.random() * Date.now() // The highest weight is used to determine the new leader.
+  weight: Math.random() * Date.now(), // The highest weight is used to determine the new leader.
 Must be unique for each node.
-  id: 'uuid' // (optional) This is generated automatically with uuid, but can optionally be set.
+  id: 'uuid', // (optional) This is generated automatically with uuid, but can optionally be set.
 Must be unique for each node.
+  channels: [], // (optional) Array of channels for this node to listen to (for pub/sub).
 });
 ```